Does Ingram promote and sell my book? How do I sell my book? How do I market or promote my book?

 Another way that booksellers and librarians discover new books to add to their inventory is through trade catalogs they receive from publishers and distributors.
 A professional book buyer will sit down with these catalogs, full to bursting with blurbs and exciting new titles, and decide which titles will show up on their shelves next season.

-Wouldn’t it be great if your book were in one of those catalogs, where such literary-minded decision makers can find it?
+Wouldn’t it be great if your book were in one of those catalogs, where such literary-minded decision-makers can find it?
 Fortunately, your established ally IngramSpark can help you here too.
 As the world’s largest book distributor, Ingram issues its own series of catalogs to retailers and libraries—Ingram Advance Catalog (for adult fiction and nonfiction), Ingram Christian Advance Catalog (for books marketed to a primarily Christian audience), and Ingram Children’s Advance Catalog (for kids and young adult titles).
-From your Dashboard or Titles screens, you can select “Promote” to upload your book’s metadata to Ingram’s print publicity department (along with positive reviews you’ve collected from advance readers and some enticing flavor text).
+From your Dashboard under the section for TITLES, you can select “Promote Your Title” to upload your book’s metadata to Ingram’s Publisher Advertising department (along with positive reviews you’ve collected from advance readers and some enticing flavor text).
 Your book will then be included in the next installment of your preferred catalog, all of which are issued to retailers and librarians periodically throughout the year.
 For more information about Ingram Advance, visit our Advance article here.